Godot-Languages-Support/godot-lang-support/README.md

 ## Categories

 ### By editor support
-- 🧬 Supported by the inbuild code editor and providing specific features.
+- 🧬 Can be edited inside Godot Engine (includes language bindings which use `PluginScript`).
-- 🔌 Supported by a plugin in an external code editor.
+- 🔌 Can be edited in an External Editor (includes languages bindings which use `NativeScript`).

 ### By maintainer
 - 💍 Official